Linux on Windows is a reality, thanks to the partnership between Canonical (parent company of Ubuntu) and Microsoft.

 When Microsoft’s CEO announced that the Bash shell was coming to Windows, several people couldn’t believe it. #BashOnWindows trended on Twitter for days; such was the impact of this news.

-But Bash on Windows was not available to everyone immediately.
-People had to install Windows 10 technical preview to install Linux on Windows 10.
-But this is not the case anymore.
-Windows 10 anniversary upgrade is here and now you can easily get bash on Windows.
-But before we go on installing bash on Windows, let me tell you a little more about it.
+But Bash on Windows (or Windows Subsystem for Linux) was not available to everyone immediately.
+People had to install the Windows 10 technical preview to install Linux on Windows 10.

 What is Bash on Windows?